broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 The UG_WGS workflow inputs are specified in JSON configuration files.
 An example configuration file can be found in the [input_files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/ugwgs/input_files) folder in the WARP repository.

 Multiple workflow inputs are in the form of structs, which are defined in [UG_WGS structs WDL](https://github.com/broadinstitute/warp/blob/develop/structs/dna_seq/UltimaGenomicsWholeGenomeGermlineStructs.wdl).
-All structs are listed in the UltimaGenomicsWholeGenomeGermlineStructs WDL](https://github.com/broadinstitute/warp/develop/structs/dna_seq/UltimaGenomicsWholeGenomeGermlineStructs.wdl).

 #### Input descriptions